Kratom & Pregnancy: What Do We Know So Far?

 The short answer to this is yes.

-However, If you are pregnant or you become pregnant while taking kratom, be honest and talk with your doctor about ways to safely stop using it.
+However, if you are pregnant or you are planning to become pregnant, be honest and talk with your doctor about ways to safely stop using kratom.

 Kratom could potentially pose a risk to your baby’s health, and there simply isn’t enough evidence to prove it’s safe for a developing fetus.